Perpignan Cathedral: Campo Santo

-The Campo Santo (or Saint-Jean cloister), on the south side of the cathedral, was the urban cemetery of Perpignan.
+The Campo Santo (or cloister of Saint-Jean), on the south side of the cathedral, was the urban cemetery of Perpignan.
 It is the oldest and largest medieval cemetery surviving in France.
-Its construction probably began as early as 1298, in any case before 1302 (the date on the tombstone of the hebdomadary Guillem Jorda, "initiator of the work of the cloister"), and continued in the first half of the 14th century.
+Its construction probably began as early as 1298, and in any case before 1302 (the date on the tombstone of the hebdomadary Guillem Jorda, "initiator of the work of the cloister"), and continued in the first half of the 14th century.

 After the Revolution, cemeteries were moved out of cities.
 In 1825 the western gallery of the cloister was demolished to build a diocesan seminary which later became gendarmerie barracks.
 The cloister was restored in 1984–91.
 Today, only the north, east and south sides of the walls remain.
 In addition, five niche tombs on the west side have been restored.
 Numerous elements of sculptures (burial stones, low reliefs) can be seen in the niche tombs.
 A funerary chapel opens in the east side.
 The simple skylight galleries (wooden poles carrying the cover, with pillars at the corners), which surrounded the cloister disappeared at the beginning of the 19th century; during the restoration some elements from them were found and moved to the Convent of the Minimes in Perpignan for storage.